 Realization of human rights in the context of international investment requires both a rights-compliant international investment regime and a strong, enforceable human rights regime.
-States and human rights authorities could strengthen jurisprudence and interpretive guidance on human rights law in the context of international investment by further elaborating on the content and application of state and non-state obligations in the context of international investment, and on the interaction between human rights obligations and investment treaty standards.
+States and human rights authorities could strengthen jurisprudence and interpretive guidance on human rights law in the context of international investment by further elaborating on the content and application of state and non-state obligations in the context of international investment treaty standards.
 Moreover, the legal and technical barriers that undermine access to justice for investment-affected rights holders must be addressed.